 - Request a DEXA scan to check your BMD, so you can know now where you stand

 - If you cannot switch to one of the many other safe forms of contraception, at least ensure your intake of all the vitamins and minerals the hormonal contraceptive drugs deplete is sufficient to offset the losses they produce

 - Provide your bones with optimal amounts of all the key nutrients they must have to successfully rebuild

-- You can rely upon AlgaeCal Plus to supply a firm foundation of all essential bone health nutrients in optimal forms and in the dosages shown to be effective in the peer-reviewed medical research.
+- You can rely upon AlgaeCal Plus to supply a firm foundation of all essential bone health nutrients in optimal forms and in the dosages shown to be effective in peer-reviewed medical research

-- If your DXA results already indicate osteopenia, add Strontium Boost to your daily supplement regimen.
+- If your DEXA results already indicate low bone density, add Strontium Boost to your daily supplement regimen.

 - Scrutinize your diet and lifestyle and minimize all other factors you find that cause bone loss.
 In essence, this means all factors that promote chronic inflammation.